fhdiaze/tix/doc/funcspec.md

 ## Overview

-tix has the next values:
+tix is an text editor focused on editing code in any programming language. has the next values:

 - Correctness is the most important feature
 - Speed is the second most important feature